Where, when and how much?

 At higher level classes, particularly in the competitive styles, some people will naturally settle into regular partnerships, and teachers will tend not to announce partner swaps as often.
 This doesn't mean you can't go without a partner, though; it's just assumed that people will swap around of their own accord if they want to.

 What shall I bring/wear?

-Please note that many venues we use do not have secure storage for valuables, and while we don't have a major problem with theft, unfortunately it does happen.
+Please note that many venues we use do not have secure storage for valuables; and, while we don't have a major problem with theft, unfortunately it does happen.
 We recommend leaving valuables at home whenever possible.
-Likewise, if you come by bike, please do lock it up securely.
+Likewise, if you come by bike then please lock it up securely.
 If you do lose something or leave it behind at a venue, remember to check back at that venue to see whether it has been placed in the venue's own lost property collection.

 We also have some pages about what to wear for dancing:

 - What to wear (including formal dress codes)